-- NPS will review the application and determine if the proposed number of air tours, proposed routes, and/or proposed aircraft will meet the soundscape conditions identified in this agreement so that park natural and cultural resources and visitor experience are protected. - o FAA will review the application and determine if the proposed airs tours would adversely affect aviation safety or the air traffic control system. - The new entrant, NPS and FAA must sign an agreement.
-The agreement may stipulate the maximum number of allocations that the new operator may obtain from existing operators. - Current Glen Canyon/Rainbow Bridge operators may transfer allocations for operations over the Lake, Antelope Island, Rainbow Bridge, Developed, and RRU zones to a new entrant subject to any limitations in the new operator's agreement.
-Such transfer would require the new entrant to be a signatory to an Agreement before any transfer and would be valid while the VA remains in effect. - Allocations may be temporarily transferred among certificate holders subject to all of the following provisions: - Allocations may be transferred among Part 135 certificate holders who are party to the current Agreement that is in effect for Glen Canyon National Recreation Area and Rainbow Bridge National Monument. - Allocations may only be transferred within the park for which it is designated.
+New Entrants: Current Glen Canyon/Rainbow Bridge operators may transfer allocations for operations over the Lake, Antelope Island, Rainbow Bridge, Developed, and RRU zones to a new entrant.
+Such transfer would require the new entrant to be a signatory to this Agreement before any transfer and would be valid while the VA remains in effect.

+- Allocations may be temporarily transferred among certificate holders subject to all of the following provisions: - Allocations may be transferred among Part 135 certificate holders who are party to the current Agreement that is in effect for Glen Canyon National Recreation Area and Rainbow Bridge National Monument. - Allocations may only be transferred within the park for which it is designated.
 For example, Glen Canyon allocations may only be transferred to another operator with allocations for Glen Canyon and these allocations may only be used for Glen Canyon tours outside of the Natural Zone, exclusive of Antelope Island. - Certificate holders must notify their Principal Operations Inspector (POI) and the Glen Canyon/Rainbow Bridge Superintendent in writing of the proposed transfer of allocations.
-This notification must identify the parties involved, the number of allocations transferred, and the duration of the transfer.

-- O Transfers are in effect for a duration established by the operators involved.
-There are no permanent transfers of allocations.
+This notification must identify the parties involved, the number of allocations transferred, and the duration of the transfer. - Transfers are in effect for a duration established by the operators involved.
+There are no permanent transfers of allocations (not applicable in the case of a business sale).
 If an Agreement is terminated at any point in the calendar year (by any party) then the following calculations will be made to transition operator allocations back to IOA: - Loaner's IOA for remainder of year will be equal to their originally granted IOA minus allocations sold and minus air tours already conducted using an allocation for the period prior to VA termination. - Receiver's IOA for the remainder of year will be equal to their originally granted IOA plus allocations bought, minus air tours conducted using an allocation for the period prior to VA termination.